sophist0/demo_web_app/README.txt

 On the following page click Done without installing any additional packages.

-Then Reboot the server and remove the disk image from demo_site.
+After the OS installs reboot the server and remove the disk image from demo_site.

-Connect to demo_site via
+Connect to demo_site via (alternatively you could just use demo_site's terminal)

 $ ssh -p 2200 a_user@127.0.0.1